-- Customize the appearance of the space home using modules and other tools.
+- Customize the appearance of the space home using modules.

 Be mindful that permissions on the Confluence content added to your site via Refined will reflect permissions set from Confluence, meaning Jira Service Management customers without Confluence permissions won’t be able to see the Confluence content unless you make it viewable to everyone or add them as licensed Confluence users.

 Explore Refined apps on the Atlassian Marketplace.